ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 const privateKey = new PrivateKey('44fd06de5a6529f3563aad874fb6c8240....')
 const result = await claim.attest(url, gasPrice, gasLimit, payer, privateKey);
 ````
-The result is promised boolean value.
+The result is a promised boolean value.
 If it's true then the claim has been attested successfully.

 ### 2.3 Revoke Claim
 The issuer can also issuer the claim.